 Custom categories are fully editable.
 You can rename them, reorder them, and delete them.
 They give you the flexibility to organize changes in whatever way makes sense for each client.

-To add a custom category, go to the client's Changes tab and use the option to create a new category.
+To add a custom category, open the client's Changes page (under Planning → Changes) and use the option to create a new category.

 What Clients See